fylxo/Mapping-Decoding-and-Modeling-the-Human-Brain-project/README.md

 ## Dataset

-All projects are based on the **Haxby et al. (2001)** dataset, providing a consistent framework to compare and contrast various analysis approaches.
+All projects are based on the **Haxby et al. (2001)** dataset (downloaded from http://data.pymvpa.org/datasets/haxby2001/), providing a consistent framework to compare and contrast various analysis approaches.

 ## Methods and Goals